viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 - [Enterprise State Roaming in Microsoft Entra ID][LINK-7]

-## Microsoft Azure Attestation Service
+## Azure Attestation service

 Remote attestation helps ensure that devices are compliant with security policies and are operating in a trusted state before they're allowed to access resources.
-Microsoft Intune<sup>[\[4\]](conclusion.md#footnote4)</sup> integrates with Microsoft Azure Attestation Service to review Windows device health comprehensively and connect this information with Microsoft Entra ID<sup>[\[4\]](conclusion.md#footnote4)</sup> Conditional Access.
+Microsoft Intune<sup>[\[4\]](conclusion.md#footnote4)</sup> integrates with Azure Attestation service to review Windows device health comprehensively and connect this information with Microsoft Entra ID<sup>[\[4\]](conclusion.md#footnote4)</sup> Conditional Access.

-**Attestation policies are configured in the Microsoft Azure Attestation Service which can then:**
+**Attestation policies are configured in the Azure Attestation service which can then:**

 - Verify the integrity of evidence provided by the Windows Attestation component by validating the signature and ensuring the Platform Configuration Registers (PCRs) match the values recomputed by replaying the measured boot log
 - Verify that the TPM has a valid Attestation Identity Key issued by the authenticated TPM